PROGRAM AT A GLANCE

 - 60% in ESLG 1860

 Note: Academic admission requirements are different from English language proficiency (ELP) requirements.
 NorQuest College English for Academic Purposes courses may be used to meet both requirements.
 See below for details.

 English Language Proficiency Requirements

-If English is your second language, you must provide proof of English language proficiency (ELP) prior to admission.
+If English is your second language, you must provide proof of ELP prior to admission.
 ELP test results must have been obtained within two years of the start date of your program.

 Acceptable evidence of ELP may be one of the following test scores:

 - IELTS Academic: 6.5; no section score below 6

 - TOEFL iBT: 84; no section score below 21